 Using sales enablement solutions like sales-i as an integral part of the process can pay serious dividends.
 Here’s how.

 Preparing for unchartered territory

-With many raw materials remaining in short supply and goods transportation routes still compromised, businesses with robust supply chains who have been able to satisfy customer demand will have been able to grow their revenues by increasing prices.
+With many raw materials remaining in short supply and goods transportation routes still compromised, businesses with robust supply chains that have been able to satisfy customer demand will have been able to grow their revenues by increasing prices.

-For those operators entering new markets or considering launching new products however, the path to revenue growth is less straightforward.
+For those operators entering new markets or considering launching new products, however, the path to revenue growth is less straightforward.